mik3ds/mik3ds.github.io/_posts/2020-5-20-Blog-Started.md

 ---
 layout: post
 title: Milestone Acheived!
-Blog Started
 ---
+Successfully started my blog.
+Welcome!

-Welcome to my blog!
-Thanks for clicking around.
+And thanks for clicking around.

-Give me a follow on [Twitter](https://twitter.com/MikeCDev1) Check the website footer for the rest of my contact details.
+Please give me a follow on [Twitter](https://twitter.com/MikeCDev1) if you're into that sort of thing.

+For more contact details check the website footer!